verus-lang/verus/source/docs/guide/src/invariants.md

 In this example, we're given a slice of `i64` values that represent a series of deposits and withdrawals from a bank account.
 The goal is to determine whether the account's balance ever drops below 0.
-We formalize this requirement with the spec function `always_non_negative`, which is itself defined in terms of computing a sum of a sequence of `i64` values.
+We formalize this requirement with the spec function `always_non_negative`, which is itself defined in terms of computing a sum of the first `i` elements in a sequence of `i64` values.
 ```rust
 {{#include ../../../rust_verify/example/guide/invariants.rs:bank_spec}}
 ```

-In our implementation, as usual, we tie the concerete result `r` to our spec in the ensures clause.
+In our implementation, as usual, we tie the concrete result `r` to our spec in the ensures clause.
 ```rust
 {{#include ../../../rust_verify/example/guide/invariants.rs:bank_no_proof}}
 ```
-Note that we use `i128` to compute the account's running sum since it allows us to have sufficiently large numbers without overflowing.
+Note that we use an `i128` to compute the account's running sum since it allows us to have sufficiently large numbers without overflowing.
 As an exercise, you can try modifying the implementation to use an `i64` for the sum instead, adding any additional invariants and proofs you need.
-Here we use a for loop instead of a while loop, which means that we get a free invariant that `0 <= i <= operations.len()`.
+Here we use a `for` loop instead of a `while` loop, which means that we get a free invariant that `0 <= i <= operations.len()`.
 As before, however, that's not enough to prove our postcondition or even to rule out overflow; Verus reports:
 ```rust